hoangsonww/The-MovieVerse-Database/MovieVerse-Mobile/platforms/android/app/src/main/assets/www/MovieVerse-Frontend/README.md

 - `trivia.html`: A trivia game to test users' movie knowledge.
 - `tv-details.html`: Detailed information about TV shows.
 - `offline.html`: A page to display when the app is offline.
+- `support.html`: A page for users to seek support and assistance.
+- `feedback.html`: A page for users to provide feedback.
 - `404.html`: A 404 error page for when a page is not found.
 - `index.ejs`: The entry point for the app.